Mario187-6/python-programming-project-/README.md

 # python-programming-project-

-we create a Python program in this project for analyzing sales and order data Computes key metrics like total revenue, number of orders, and order value statistics, with a focus on supply chain analysis.
+we create a python program for sales and order analysis, delivering revenue, order, and demand metrics to drive supply chain insights and smarter business decisions